Starting a business on eBay takes a lot of preparation.

 PayPal also charges an additional fee (1% for instant transfers) to transfer funds from your PayPal account to your bank.

-How to Reduce eBay Seller Fees
+How To Reduce eBay Seller Fees

 Why are eBay fees so high?